anuragpsarmah/TickOff/README.md

 # Setting up TickOff

-Below are the instructions to setup Silhouette locally.
+Below are the instructions to setup TickOff locally.

 ## Prerequisites